Texas Railroad History - Tower 191 - Marlin

 In 1927, SP chose one of its Texas subsidiaries, the Texas & New Orleans (T&NO) Railroad, to become its primary operating entity for Texas and Louisiana.
 SP began leasing its various Texas and Louisiana properties to the T&NO and in 1934, merged them into the T&NO corporation.
 Although this did not include the Cotton Belt, of which SP had gained control in 1933, it did include the H&TC and W&NW.
 All subsequent SP operations through Marlin were under the T&NO name.

 Left: 1915 track chart of Marlin from the MK&T railroad's Office of the Chief Engineer (courtesy Ed Chambers) Below: An automatic interlocker for Marlin was ordered in 1945 by the I-GN.
-It was commissioned as Tower 191 by RCT sometime in early 1946.
+It was commissioned as Tower 191 by RCT on January 18, 1946.

 Above: